 - a.
 The compensation period is limited to the programme's nominal study duration plus one extension year (C+1), calculated from the initial moment of enrolment for this study phase (Bachelor's or Master's) in higher education.
 If a student's registration is temporarily suspended, then only those months will count during which the applicant was registered as a student in higher education.
-This applies both to the Bachelor's and Master's phase.
-This period will be extended by a single period of one year for facilities granted by DUO (extended performance grant or study advance). - b.
+This applies both to the Bachelor's and Master's phase. - b.
 If the student graduates or withdraws from the degree programme during the period mentioned under a. then the compensation period will end at that point. - c.
 The compensation period of C+1 does not apply to activism grants based on membership on the University Council.